chadlavi/recipes/food/pizza/robertas-detroit-style-pizza.md

 3. Knead rested dough for 3 minutes.
 Shape into a ball, and put it in a bowl with a little oil, turning to coat.
 Put plastic wrap on the dough (pressed down onto the dough, so there's no air touching it), and refrigerate for a day or two.
 Three days would probably also be ok.

 ### Cookin' it
-1. Grease a 10x14 pan with 2" tall sides with Crisco (ideally) or butter (also ok).
+1. Grease a 10x14 pan with 2" tall sides with beef fat (ideally) or Crisco or butter (also ok).
 2. Remove dough from the fridge and stretch it into a roughly rectangular shape, then place it in the pan, stretching and pushing the dough to completely cover the bottom of the pan and fill the corners.
 3. Move a rack to the lowest position in your oven, and preheat it to 550º or as close as your oven gets to that.
 4. Let the dough come to room temperature and rise on the counter (this usually takes an hour or more).